Camden County, Georgia: Civil War and Reconstruction

-Modern
+Since the 1830s

 Earlier plans for railways in the area dated back to the 1830s, but construction was never begun.
 In 1893, Florida Central and Peninsular Railroad built a Savannah-Jacksonville line through Camden County.
 In 1923 the county seat of Camden County was moved from St. Marys to Woodbine, a reflection of the shift from the water transportation to railways.
-In 1927 U.S. Route 17 was constructed through Woodbine and Kingsland.
+In 1927, U.S. Route 17 was constructed through Woodbine and Kingsland.

-From 1917 to 1937 a pogy plant producing oil for Procter & Gamble and fertilizer for the Southern Fertilizer and Chemical Company was one of the major economic activities of the area.
+From 1917 to 1937, a pogy plant producing oil for Procter & Gamble and fertilizer for the Southern Fertilizer and Chemical Company was one of the major economic activities of the area.
 The layoffs from the pogy plant found relief when the Gilman Paper Company came to the county in 1939.
 The company was sold to Durango Paper Co. in 1999, and went out of business in 2002, resulting in 900 workers losing their jobs.

 In 1965, Thiokol Chemical launched a 13 ft-diameter, 3000000 lbf-thrust rocket from their chemical plant in the eastern part of the county.

 On February 3, 1971, a fire and explosion occurred at the plant, located 12 miles southeast of Woodbine.
 The industrial accident killed 29 workers and seriously injured 50 others.

 During World War II, the Georgia State Guard and local Home Guard held bases on Cumberland Island.
 The island and surrounding waters were also patrolled by the United States Coast Guard.
 The U.S. Army began to acquire land south of Crooked River in 1954 to build a military ocean terminal to ship ammunition in case of a national emergency.

-In November 1976 the area of Kings Bay was selected for a submarine base.
+In November 1976, the area of Kings Bay was selected for a submarine base.
 Soon afterward, the first Navy personnel arrived in the Kings Bay area and started preparations for the orderly transfer of property from the Army to the Navy.
 Naval Submarine Base Kings Bay not only occupies the former Army terminal land, but several thousand additional acres.
-Camden County's population grew enormously after the military took an interest in the area, and during the 1980s was the fourth fastest growing county in the United States.
+Camden County's population grew enormously after the military took an interest in the area, and during the 1980s, was the fourth fastest growing county in the United States.

 Cumberland Island National Seashore was established in 1970 to protect and preserve the natural and historic resources of the island.
 Crooked River State Park was established in 1985.

-In 2009 the Camden County Sheriff's Office was ordered by the Justice Department to repay $662,000 of improperly spent funds seized from alleged criminals before it would be allowed to participate in the Justice Department's equitable sharing program.
+In 2009, the Camden County Sheriff's Office was ordered by the Justice Department to repay $662,000 of improperly spent funds seized from alleged criminals before it would be allowed to participate in the Justice Department's equitable sharing program.
 Items that were determined to have been purchased by the Camden County Sheriff's Department improperly included a Dodge Viper purchased for approximately $90,000 which the Sheriff's Office intended to use in anti-drug programs.